Law enforcement technology: Four trends to know for 2026

 In the words of Robert Martinez, retired Deputy Commissioner for the NYPD: “By reducing the risk of breakdowns, officers can focus on their critical duties without vehicle issues.
 Data-driven efficiencies enhance both operational effectiveness and officer safety.”

 - Equitable patrolling - Data insights promote fairer distribution of patrol resources.
-For example, your department can use ESRI mapping and overlap this with Geotab to track patrol completion percentages, spot imbalances and increase police presence as needed in underserved areas.
+For example, your department can use Esri GIS mapping and overlap this with Geotab to track patrol completion percentages, spot imbalances and increase police presence as needed in underserved areas.

-As law enforcement enhances its operations with insights, leaders at IACP 2025 stressed the importance of responsibly using data and AI.
-Make sure everyone from officers to the community and city council are aligned on how data will be collected and studied, with clearly defined policies to prevent misuse.
+As law enforcement enhances public service with fleet insights, leaders at IACP 2025 stressed the importance of responsibly using data and AI.
+In your operations, make sure everyone from officers to the community and city council are aligned on how all fleet data will be collected and studied, with clearly defined policies to prevent misuse.

 2. Integrated technologies are being used to support police officers.